brootaylor/brootaylor-v3/src/_content/pages/about.md

 ---
 title: "About"
 # Populates the `meta description` for a page
 summary: "Bruce is originally from South Africa and grew up on a dairy farm in a very beautiful part of the country.
-He now lives in Crawley, England with his family and builds websites for a living."
+He now lives in England with his family and builds websites for a living."
 # Populates the opening / `lead` text on a page
 lead:
   - I'm originally from South Africa and grew up on a dairy farm in a very <a href="https://youtu.be/bGQbM3QfA5w">beautiful part of the country</a>.
-  - I now live in Crawley, England with <a href="/photos/2022-03-30/photo_202203300012">my family</a> and <a href="/projects">build websites</a> for a living.
+  - I now live in England with <a href="/photos/2022-03-30/photo_202203300012">my family</a> and <a href="/projects">build websites</a> for a living.

 # Page-specific metadata content added to the `<head>`
 head: "